-Vegetables are an important part of rabbit and guinea pig diets.
+Vegetables are an important part of rabbits' and guinea pigs' diets.
 Fresh greens give them important vitamins and nutrients.

 Some vegetables are suitable for rabbits and guinea pigs, while others can cause upset stomachs.
 Certain plants can even poison pets, so it’s important to check what you’re feeding them is safe.

 This isn’t a full list of what’s good and what’s not but does cover the most common foods.
-Your vet will be happy to help if you have any questions about feeding your rabbit or guinea pig.
+Your vet will be happy to help if you have any questions about feeding your rabbits or guinea pigs.

 - Brussel Sprouts

 - Carrots and carrot tops (as a rare treat – they are high in sugar)

 - Dandelion (only small amounts - it can make them go to the toilet more often)

 - Salad peppers

 - Potato and potato tops